suzuki-shunsuke/lambuild/docs/lambuild-yaml.md

 then `lambuild` calls CodeBuild `StartBuild` API instead of `StartBuildBatch` API, which means `lambuild` starts not Batch Build but Build.
 Batch Build has some overhead, so `lambuild` starts Build instead of Batch Build to decrease the Build time.
-In that case, each build's properties are passed by override option.
+In that case, each build's properties are passed by the override option.